CiscoDevNet/roomdevices-macros-samples/README.md

 # Cisco CE Room Devices - Macros
 Here you can find a selection of macros for CE Room Devices.
 Macros is a great new feature intruduced in CE9.2 that allows you to customise your Room Device.
 It is especially powerful in combination with the In-Room Control Extensions of the Cisco Touch 10 Control Panel.

+Note: The macros can also be browsed and saved easily from [roomos.cisco.com](https://roomos.cisco.com)

 Macros available: